jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ![Concept map for pipe operator.
 By Jeroen Janssens, Monica Alonso.](https://education.rstudio.com/blog/2020/09/concept-maps/pipe-operator.png)

 - The pipe operator `%>%` originally comes from the `magrittr` package.
 The idea behind the pipe operator is [similar to](https://www.datacamp.com/community/tutorials/pipe-r-tutorial) what we learned about chaining functions in high school. f: B -> C and g: A -> B can be expressed as $f(g(x))$.
 The pipe operator chains operations.
-When you read pipe operator, read as "and then" (Wickham's recommendation).
+When reading the pipe operator, read as "and then" (Wickham's recommendation).
 The keyboard shortcut is ctrl + shift + M. The key idea here is not creating temporary variables and focusing on verbs (functions).
 We'll learn more about this functional programming paradigm later on.

 ```r